ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Protocol Instance: A single instance of one protocol, including any state necessary to establish connectivity or send and receive Messages.

 * Protocol Stack: A set of Protocol Instances (including relevant application, security, transport, or Internet protocols) that are used together to establish connectivity or send and receive Messages.
-A single stack can be simple (a single transport protocol instance over IP), or complex (multiple application protocol streams going through a single security and transport protocol, over IP; or, a multi-path transport protocol over multiple transport sub-flows).
+A single stack can be simple (a single transport protocol instance over IP), or it can be complex (multiple application protocol streams going through a single security and transport protocol, over IP; or, a multi-path transport protocol over multiple transport sub-flows).

-* Candidate Path: One path that is available to an application and conforms to the Selection Properties and System Policy.
+* Candidate Path: One path that is available to an application and conforms to the Selection Properties and System Policy, of which there can be several.
 Candidate Paths are identified during the gathering phase ({{gathering}}) and can be used during the racing phase ({{racing}}).

-* Candidate Protocol Stack: One protocol stack that can be used by an application for a connection, of which there can be several.
+* Candidate Protocol Stack: One Protocol Stack that can be used by an application for a connection, of which there can be several.
 Candidate Protocol Stacks are identified during the gathering phase ({{gathering}}) and are started during the racing phase ({{racing}}).

-* System Policy: Represents the input from an operating system or other global preferences that can constrain or influence how an implementation will gather candidate paths and protocol stacks ({{gathering}}) and race the candidates during establishment ({{racing}}).
+* System Policy: Represents the input from an operating system or other global preferences that can constrain or influence how an implementation will gather candidate paths and Protocol Stacks ({{gathering}}) and race the candidates during establishment ({{racing}}).
 Specific aspects of the System Policy either apply to all Connections or only certain ones, depending on the runtime context and properties of the Connection.

 * Cached State: The state and history that the implementation keeps for each set of associated Endpoints that have been used previously.
 This can include DNS results, TLS session state, previous success and quality of transport protocols over certain paths.